France cancels order for Merck's COVID-19 antiviral drug | Health

 Germany has already bought Merck's antiviral treatment, health minister Karl Lauterbach told Reuters on Wednesday.
 "This is a binding order," he said, adding Berlin was also in talks with Pfizer about buying its antiviral drug.

-The European Medicines Agency is expected to decide whether to approve the Merck and Pfizer pills in the new year.
+The EMA is expected to decide whether to approve the Merck and Pfizer pills in the new year.
 Pfizer's Paxlovid has shown near 90% efficacy in preventing COVID-19 hospitalisations and deaths in high-risk patients.

 France had purchased that drug instead, Veran said, without saying how many doses it had secured.
 "France is lined up to get it before the end of January," Veran continued.
 It has not yet been decided whether the drug would be available over the counter in pharmacies, the minister said.